Influencer Gifting vs. Paid Collaborations: What to Know

 Our advice?
 Look for relevant influencers with a few thousand followers.
 These creators' audiences are "small" enough that they can still engage with followers one-on-one.
 Likewise, these creators are often more authentic than bigger, celebrity-sized influencers.

-And once you find someone that clicks with you and your brand, you'll want to hang onto them!
+Once you find someone that clicks with you and your brand, you'll want to hang onto them!

-Doing so makes it easier for them to create stellar content on your behalf in the future.
 The more influencers you have that know and love you, the easier it is to scale your creator campaigns.
 Maintaining those positive relationships means:

 And hey, that last line actually leads us to our next point!